 The Parish Life Committee of the Pastoral Council seeks to stimulate both spiritual and social growth within the Parish and foster growth in community spirit.
-They encourage participation in multiple activities within the parish, including bible studies, the women’s Sodality, the men’s monthly Saturday morning meetings, and donut socials after Mass.
-They organize special events, including parish-wide receptions and the Volunteer Appreciation Dinner.
+They encourage participation in multiple activities within the parish, including the Volunteer Appreciation Dinner and donut socials after Mass.
+Volunteers are more than welcome.
+Please contact the Parish office to join.
+301-530-1550 [email protected]

 A network of volunteers who assist in projects to raise money to benefit the Right to Life Group of Montgomery County such as selling Christmas cards and Mothers’ Day flowers.
 Other activities include the March for Life, assisting pregnant women through the Gabriel Project, and praying the Rosary outside a Gaithersburg abortion clinic on Saturdays.